-Date: \\\\\

-Inspected by: \\\\\

-Location:

-Criteria (please check yes, no, or N/A to each item) Yes No N/A Chemical Storage 1 Are all empty containers removed from the chemical storage shelves?
-2 Are the shelves clear of obstruction?
-3 Are the chemical containers securely closed (spot check this by noting obvious problems and randomly checking at least 5 containers)?
-4 Are all containers free from obvious signs of corrosion, leakage, spillage or residue?
-5 Are all chemicals in secondary containers properly labeled?
-(Chemical name, concentration, owner's name, date) 6 Are there NFPA diamond labels on all secondary containers?
-7 Are labels on secondary containers readable?
-8 Are incompatible chemicals separated?
-9 Are ALL the MSDS folders located in an easily accessible place at a reasonable distance from the chemicals (i.e. can be obtained in less than 1 minute)?
-10 Are chemical inventory sheets located adjacent to the storage shelves?
-Cleanliness and stock 11 Are the shelves and cabinets and other surfaces in the lab relatively clean and free of dust?
+Date: Inspected by: Location: Criteria (please check yes, no, or N/A to each item) Yes No N/A Chemical storage 1 Are all empty containers removed from the chemical storage shelves?
+2 Are all chemical storage shelves clear of obstruction?
+3 Are the chemical containers securely closed?
+Spot-check for obvious problems and randomly check at least 5 containers.
+4 Are all chemical containers free from obvious signs of corrosion, leakage, spillage, or residue?
+5 Are all chemicals in the secondary container properly labeled (chemical name, concentration, date, owner, warning sign, warning word, or at least a pictogram such as safety diamond)?
+6 Are labels on all secondary containers readable?
+7 Are all incompatible chemicals separated based on their color storage codes?
+8 Are all Safety Data Sheets located close to the chemicals in a visible and easily accessible area?
+9 Are chemical inventory sheets located adjacent to the storage shelves?
+Cleanliness and Stock - 10 Are the shelves, benches, cabinets, and other surfaces relatively clean and free of dust?
+11 Are all sinks clean and free of dishes or other objects?
 12 Are paper towels and soap dispensers stocked?
-13 Is all glassware clean and stored in its proper location?
-14 Are all glassware removed from rolling carts?
-Any glassware found on rolling carts should be moved immediately to proper location.
-15 Are equipment, models, and supplies stored in their proper location?
-16 Are floors and counters clean and dry?
-Any spills (water, solid or chemical) visible on floors or counters should be cleaned up immediately.
-17 Are unautoclaved biohazardous wastes immediately removed from countertops or carts?
-18 Is the lab clear of obstructions for easy evacuation?
-19 Are the showers and eyewashes easily accessible?
-20 Are chemical fume hoods clean and is the hood surface empty (if applicable)?
-21 Are the gas cylinders stored properly (chained or in a case with a regulator or screw cap secured)?

-Labels and Signs 22 Are eyewashes, showers and first aid kits labeled?
-23 Are emergency exits labeled?
-24 Are laboratory doors labeled with the NFPA diamond explaining what chemical dangers may exist in the laboratory?
-25 Are laboratory doors labeled with the Biohazardous symbol if the lab contains biohazardous materials (NBS 120 and biology prep room)?
-26 Are laboratory doors labeled with emergency phone numbers?
-27 Are cold storage units (freezers and refrigerators) labeled with proper NFPA labels or Biohazardous symbols, where applicable?
-28 Is all signage legible (emergency exits, fire extinguishers, showers, eye wash stations, etc.)?
-Safety Equipment 29 Is the first aid kit present and stocked?
-30 Do the safety showers and eyewashes appear to work (check last inspection date)?
-31 Please indicate the date the fire extinguisher was last inspected Is a working fire extinguisher present in the lab?
-Is it fully charged?
-32 Is the lab equipped with chemical spill kits (if necessary) and are there ample supplies in the kit?
-Note: the following labs do not need spill kits, NBS 122, NBS 138.
+13 Are all equipment, glassware, and supplies stored in the proper location?
+14 Are push carts free of glassware and other lab supplies?
+15 Are the floors and counters clean and free of any types of spills (solid chemicals, solution, or water)?
+16 Is the lab clear of obstructions for easy evacuation with no tripping hazards?
+17 Are the safety showers, first aid kits, and eyewash stations easily accessible?
+18 Are all chemical fume hood surfaces empty and clean?
+19 Are all gas cylinders strapped or chained securely to the wall?
+Labels and Signs - 20 Are eyewash stations, safety showers, and first aid kits clearly labeled?
+21 Are emergency exits labeled?
+22 Are laboratory doors labeled with GHS pictograms and safety diamonds indicating what chemical dangers may exist in the laboratory?
+23 Are laboratory doors labeled with a biohazard symbol if the lab contains biohazardous materials?
+24 Are laboratory doors labeled with emergency contact information including phone numbers?
+25 Are the cold storage areas labeled with proper pictograms and warning signs such as not for flammable storage, biohazard, and NFPA symbols when applicable?
+26 Is all signage legible?
+Examples of safety signs are emergency exits, fire extinguishers, safety showers, eye wash, spill kits, and emergency phone numbers.
+Safety Equipment .
+27 Is a first aid kit present and well-stocked?
+28 Are safety shower inspections performed in a timely manner, at least monthly every semester?
+1 1 29 Are eyewash inspections performed on a weekly basis?
+1

+CSU-NS-003 Date: 12-21-2022 REV: 1 Page 31 of 31

+30 Is a fire extinguisher present and fully charged?
+31 Is the fire extinguisher inspected by Facilities on regular basis?
+Please indicate the date of the last inspection.
+32 Is a spill kit present in the lab?
 33 Are notification procedures for handling spills and emergencies posted?
-34 Are the broken glass or sharps containers empty or partially filled (with space for more)?
-35 Are all sharps or biohazardous items in the proper waste receptacles?
-(Note: Look for the obvious and please don't dig around in a container as it would be too dangerous.
-Sharp items should be in Sharps container and biohazardous waste should be in a Biohazard waste container).
-Other items 36 Are the external lab doors locked?
-37 Do the cold storage items appear to be working?
-38 Is the temperature appropriate in the lab?
-39 Is everything free from leakage (HVAC system, freezers, refrigerators, water purifiers, stills, water containers, etc.)?
+34 Are broken glass containers present with available space to add more?
+35 Are sharp containers present with available space to add more?
+36 Are all wastes placed in proper receptacles and properly labeled?
+Chemical waste in appropriate chemical waste containers, sharps in a sharp container, broken glass in a broken glass box, and biohazardous waste in a biohazard bin.
+Other Items 37 Are external lab doors locked?
+38 Do cold storages appear to be working?
+39 Is the temperature appropriate in the lab?
+40 Is all lab equipment free from leakage (HVAC system, freezers, refrigerators, water purifiers, stills, water containers, etc.)?